medelhach/Building-a-Kubernetes-Cluster-with-kubeadm/Create_three_VMs_on_AZURE_Portal.md

+# Create virtual machines
-# I create three VMs on azure portal and this is the VM configuration
+* I create three VMs on azure portal and this is the VM configuration
 ```
 De base
 Abonnement